 To make the lemonade however:

-- 2/3 cup grape hyacinth syrup
+- 2 cups grape hyacinth flowers

-- 1 1/2 cup water
+- 1 1/2 cups sugar

 - 2 Tbsp lemon juice

 The lemon juice mixing with the grape hyacinth syrup makes this gorgeous neon pink color, without the gross fake chemicals.